 Paper-Making Station Setup

-One paper-making station for every five to seven children is most
+One paper-making station for every five to seven children is most helpful.

 Tell Kids To: